24 delicious reasons to visit Greece

 The ever popular soutzoukakia, is one of the most noted.
 Indeed, you may often see the extra description "Smyrneika," which is from Smyrna, in taverna menus.

 Like keftedes, they're meatballs.
-However, soutzoukakia is baked in a cumin-scented sauce rather than floured and fried.
+However, soutzoukakia are baked in a cumin-scented sauce rather than floured and fried.

 They're almost always served with pilau rice, a reminder of their oriental provenance.